jpadie/node-red-virtual-matter-devices/README.md

 The device should show (in its status) an approximate name for the colour you have picked.

 ## Actuators

+### Water valves

+To open or close a valve you should set its current state.
+Optionally you can also set a duration after which the valve will automatically close.

+    {
+        valveState: [0,1],      //0 = closed, 1 = open
+        openDuration: int,      //in seconds
+        flowRate: float*         //m3/hr  - if your device supports flow rates in the config.
+    }

+The telemetry will also report the time remaining on an openDuration timer

+    {
+        remainingDuration: int  //number of seconds left to auto close, if set }

+### Pumps

+Pumps are currently not supported as I've not been able to find any real world devices to exemplify how the logic might work.

+For simple on/off type pumps, consider using an on/off pluggable.

 ### Pluggables
 For pluggables (on/off and dimmable) see the Lights examples above